MFDGaming/ubuntu-in-termux/README.md

 # ubuntu-in-termux
-This is a script by which you can install Ubuntu in your termux application without rooted phone
+This is a script by which you can install Ubuntu in your termux application without rooted device

 # FULLY UPDATED TO UBUNTU 19.04 DISCO